openfaas/openfaas.github.io/README.md

 * Add a background post

 Each post should have a background photo picked from free stock photography or provided with a Creative Commons license.
 Do not pull images in from Google without checking that the usage / license is valid first.
-Crop the background to a width of 1500 pixels.
-Use JPEG and aim for 200Kb size when exporting (increase compression)
+Crop the background to a width of 1600 pixels.
+Use JPEG and aim for 200Kb-280Kb in size when exporting (increase compression)

+You can decrease the size further by limiting the "quality" of the JPEG from 100% to something lower.

 * In-post images and screenshots